Eczbek/xieite/docs/functions/Overloader/operatorCall.md

 <br/>

-Calls one of the `xieite::functions::OptionalCallOperator`s of `Functions` the class is derived from
+Calls one of the `xieite::functions::DefaultCallOperator`s of `Functions` the class is derived from

 <br/><br/>